hughiep/url-shortener/.system-design/Deep-Dive.md

 # Deep Dive

-Focus on the most challenging and interesting parts of the system, ensuring our design meets all non-functional requirements, addressing edge cases, bottlenecks, and failure points.
+Focus on the most **challenging and interesting parts** of the system, ensuring our design meets all non-functional requirements, **addressing edge cases**, bottlenecks, and failure points.

 Example: